Royal Rumble (1988): Event

 Next was the match the event was based on – the Royal Rumble match.
 The first two wrestlers ever to enter a Royal Rumble match were Bret Hart of The Hart Foundation and one half of WWF Tag Team Champions Strike Force, Tito Santana.
 Hart hit Santana in the corner.
-Santana fired back but Hart hit him an inverted atomic drop, followed by a middle rope axe handle elbow drop.
+Santana fired back, but Hart hit him an inverted atomic drop, followed by a middle rope axe handle elbow drop.
 Butch Reed entered at #3 while Santana hit a flying forearm smash on Hart.
 Reed began nailing Santana until Santana dropkicked both Hart and Reed.
 However, the two men got the better of Santana.
 Reed tried to hit Santana who sidestepped, and Hart was accidentally nailed until Hart's tag team partner Jim Neidhart entered at #4.
 He helped Reed and his tag team partner Hart in attempting to eliminate Santana.
 Santana held on to ropes until Jake Roberts entered at #5, making the save for Santana.
 He tossed Reed out of the ring and eliminated him in the first elimination in the Royal Rumble history.
 He began pounding on Hart Foundation.
 Santana and Roberts tried to hit a Double DDT on Hart, but Neidhart attacked both men, saving his partner.
 Hart hit a jumping piledriver on Santana while Harley Race entered at #6.
 Neidhart and Race tried to eliminate Roberts while Santana nearly tossed Hart.
 Jim Brunzell entered at #7 and almost eliminated Hart before Neidhart attacked Brunzell, saving Hart again.
 Sam Houston entered at #8 and went after Hart Foundation.
-They tossed Santana out of the ring to even the score 3–3.
+Tito Santana was then eliminated from the match.